 Why We Love This Recipe

-- Corn: White sweet corn is the key ingredient and the best part of this recipe.
+- Corn: We use white sweet corn as the key ingredient for this recipe.
 It adds sweetness and crunch to the salsa.
+Have leftovers?
+Try our Chicken Fajita Bake with corn.

 - Red Onion: Provides a sharp, savory flavor.

-- Roasted Poblano Pepper: Adds a nice smoky flavor and mild heat.
+- Poblano Pepper: Adds a nice flavor and mild heat.

 - Jalapeno Pepper: Adds a kick of heat and depth to the salsa.